zedif/gitlab-novice/episodes/03-collaboration.md

 - Adding others as members allows them to directly contribute to your projects
 - Members with sufficient rights can independently contribute to repositories
 - You update your local repositories relative to the GitLab repository with the `git pull` command
+- You send changes committed in your local repository to the GitLab repository with the `git push` command.

 :::